 Okay, we got the pics guys.
 Here is the result:

-The baby on the left is start from coco fiber.
+The baby on the left is started from coco fiber.
 The baby on the right is started on the same day from clean sand.
-You can see the difference.
+Sand-grown ones are taller with glossy green leaves.
+Coco-grown ones are a bit shorter with quite wrinkled leaves.

-When transplanting these babies into a bigger home, we have noticed this root formation:
+When transplanting these growing babies into a bigger home, we have noticed this root formation:

-Because wet sand is quite compact, the tiny roots need to push more to extend out.
-This results in slightly fatter root strings.
+Because wet sand is quite compact, the tiny roots need to push more to extend out (we could imagine their cute little faces while pushing Hey ho).
+This results in slightly fatter root strings (like bigger muscles).

 As wet coco peat is less compact, the tiny roots have more room to breath & extend out.
 The baby adenium then chooses the expansion strategy of "focus on one thing & do it well".
 You can see one core root shooting out with thinner root strings.